 Registration is now closed for Belize Summer 2017.
-We have very limited space available for Costa Rica and Nepal programs.
+We have very limited space available for our 7/31 Costa Rica program.
 Apply here

 SERVICE AND CULTURE IN BELIZE

 Located on the southern edge of the Yucatan peninsula and the western shore of the Caribbean, Belize is a genuine crossroads for descendants of Spanish, African, Mayan and Native American peoples.
 Taking pride in their small, independent country, Belizeans are eager to preserve the ancient culture and natural beauty unique to their homeland, and to share it warmly with visitors.
 Experience the diversity and richness of Belize as you live in a rural village, snorkel in one of the most well-preserved coral reefs in the Northern Hemisphere, and canoe through the waterways of ancient caves.